Exporting portal applications as widgets and OpenSocial gadgets

 Add the Loan Calculator portlet onto your Liferay page

-Click the gear icon in the upper right corner of the portlet and select Configuration
+Click the wrench icon in the upper right corner of the portlet and select Configuration

 Select the Sharing tab and the OpenSocial Gadget sub-tab

 Check the box labeled Allow users to add Loan Calculator to iGoogle.
 Also, replace “localhost:8080” with the name of your public domain and port.